statebacked/headless/site/docs/features/settings.md

 ## Parameters

 - `orgId`: The ID for the State Backed organization that you installed the feature in (printed when running `npx @statebacked/headless install unauthenticated-settings`)
-- `namespace`: The namespace for this group of settings
 - `defaultValue`: The default settings for this namespace (used for any settings the user has not yet explicitly set)
+- `namespace`?: The namespace for this group of settings
 - `userId?`: The optional ID of the current user.
 If not provided, a random ID will be used and stored in `localStorage`.
 - `localStorageKey?`: The optional key to use to store the user ID in `localStorage`.
 Defaults to "headless-user-id".